Vykolue/Sky-CotL-Archipelago/README.md

 - visit the Tranquil Garden in Aviary Village
 - walk through the arch and sit at the incense
 - wait for it to burn out

+Home Trap: `(on by default)`
+- go home
+- do not use the return shrine to get back to where you were

+Forgot How to Jump: `(on by default)`
+- do not press the jump or fly buttons for the next 3 minutes

 ### Winning
 The win condition is to be reborn<br />